mohalkarushikesh/AI-ML-Engineer-Notes/Complete Generative AI Course With Langchain and Huggingface/Section 10 - NLP/Notes.md

 ---

-### 🔹 N-grams (Unigrams, Bigrams) - N-gram models predict the probability of a word given the previous n−1 words.
+### 🔹 N-grams (Unigrams, Bigrams)

+N-gram models predict the probability of a word given the previous n−1 words.
 For example, a trigram model uses the preceding two words to predict the next word:

+- Unigram (n=1): A single word, like "I," "love," or "programming".
+- Bigram (n=2): A sequence of two consecutive words, such as ("I love") or ("love programming").
+- N-gram: The general term for sequences of 'n' items, where 'n' can be any number (e.g., trigrams for n=3, 4-grams for n=4).

 - **Definition**: Sequence of *n* words.
 - **Example**:
 ```python